gzhao9/mock-clone-analyzer/Mock Clone Analyzer README.md

 This minimizes code duplication while maintaining test clarity.

-## Using the Analyzer

-The Mock Clone Analyzer tool automates this process:

-1. Analyzes Java test code to extract mock usage
-2. Abstracts mock sequences into comparable patterns
-3. Identifies common patterns using sequence mining
-4. Suggests optimal refactoring strategies
-5. Estimates lines of code that can be saved

-For detailed usage instructions, see the [Tool Usage](#requirements) section above.

 ## Evaluation Results

 We evaluated our clone detection algorithm on two major open-source Java projects: